 What are Prior Period Adjustments?

-- Prior Period Adjustments are also used in the case of “Realisation of an Income Tax Benefit” arising from the operating losses of a purchased subsidiary (before they were acquired).
-Although it is clearly defined and rare, a prior period adjustment is basically implied to the above-mentioned scenario.
+- These adjustments are also used in the case of “Realisation of an Income Tax Benefit” arising from the operating losses of a purchased subsidiary (before they were acquired).
+Although it is clearly defined and rare, a prior period adjustment is basically implied in the above-mentioned scenario.

 - The term doesn’t include any other adjustments which have been necessitated by the circumstances, that are linked to prior periods adjustments but are determined in the current period, for example, arrears payable to employees as a revision in their salaries with retrospective effect during the current year.